 It is the same thing.

-If the politico is right, the Republican leadership doesn't want another debt ceiling fight because they're afraid of the uh impact it'll have on their reelection effort.
+And the reason that the Republicans, if the politico is right, and I'll add that as a caveat, if the politico is right, the Republican leadership doesn't want another debt ceiling fight because they're afraid of the impact it'll have on their reelection effort, it's simply because they continue to believe that the only media that matters is the quote legacy or mainstream or drive-by media.

-Doesn't matter who else would be praiseworthy, it doesn't matter who else might be critical.
+It doesn't matter who else might be critical.

-If the drive-by is a critical of the Washington Post, New York Times, you take it, name it CBSNBC.
+If the drive-bys are critical, if the Washington Post, New York Times, you take it, name it CBSNBC, if they're critical, oh, can't have that.

-They think those people have to approve of what they're doing, if they're going to survive.
+They think those people have to approve of what they're doing if they're going to survive.

-Uh it's it it it it's frustrating as it can be.
+It's frustrating as it can be.

-And it's all it all centers around the independence.
+And it all centers around the independents.

-The media inside Washington, the establishment media, along with the establishment everybody, tells the Republicans the independents really don't like you opposing Obama.
+The media inside Washington, the establishment media, along with the establishment, everybody, tells the Republicans, the independents really don't like you opposing Obama.

 They don't like you opposing spending.